gardener/gardener/docs/proposals/13-automated-seed-management.md

 Last but not least, ManagedSeeds could be used as the basis for creating and deleting seeds automatically via the `ManagedSeedSet` resource that is described in [ManagedSeedSets](#managedseedsets).

 Unlike the `Seed` resource, the `ManagedSeed` resource is namespaced.
 If created in the `garden` namespace, the resulting seed is globally available.
 If created in a project namespace, the resulting seed can be used as a "private seed" by shoots in the project, either by being decorated with project-specific taints and labels, or by being of the special `PrivateSeed` kind that is also namespaced.
 The concept of private seeds / cloudprofiles is described in [Issue #2874](https://github.com/gardener/gardener/issues/2874).
-Until this concept is implemented, `ManagedSeed` resources might need to be restricted to the `garden` namespace, similarly to how shoots with the `use-as-seed` annotation currently are.
+Until this concept is implemented, `ManagedSeed` resources might need to be restricted to the `garden` namespace, similar to how shoots with the `use-as-seed` annotation currently are.

 Example `ManagedSeed` resource with a `seedTemplate` section: